 Thomas Rohler(90.30 in 2016 Olympics) and Johannes Vetter(2017 world champion) of Germany will pose serious challenge for him.
 If he manages to return to action and get back to his previous form, one can expect a medal from him, even a gold.

 4- PV Sindhu

-The Hyderabadi shuttler was amongst the top 10 in the world in 2016 and no one expected a medal from her at Rio.
+The Hyderabadi shuttler was amongst the top 10 in the world in 2016, and no one expected a medal from her at Rio.
 However, Sindhu defied the odds and went onto reach the finals where she lost to Carolina Marin.
-The problem of losing in the finals was troubling her but she finally found some answers in the recently concluded world championships where she defeated her nemesis Nozomi Okuhara.
+The problem of losing in the finals was troubling her but she finally found some answers in the recently concluded world championships where she defeated her nemesis Nozomi Okuhara in the summit clash.